miethe/aws-mfa-script/README.md

 The ARN should be the ARN of your MFA device as specified in the AWS console.

 The MFA code is the code your MFA device gives you.
-If you locally save the code used to generate a virtual MFA device, you can use the built-in TOTP generator.
+If you locally save the code used to generate a virtual MFA device (Not the 6-8 digit code, the actual secret key code), you can use the built-in TOTP generator.
 Just set the location and necessary decryption measures in mfa.sh.

 Remember, the env variables set by this script will only persist in that individual terminal session, unless the token file is set in profile.
 However, the temporary credentials can be found in the set dir within the .token_file, and printed to console.
 You can always use the following command in a new window: